leonardomagalhaes21/feup-FSI/CTF12.md

 4. Decrypting the Ciphertext

-With p, q, and d determined, we decrypted the ciphertext using the RSA formula m=cdmod  nm = c^d \mod nm=cdmodn.
+With p, q, and d determined, we decrypted the ciphertext using the RSA formula m=c^d mod  n

 ```python